Skip to content

 The context window budget

 Context window space is finite.
-Filling it with the wrong information is as harmful as filling it with nothing.
+Filling it with irrelevant information can be as harmful as providing too little context.
 A disciplined approach allocates the budget explicitly:

 • ~20% — static context (AGENTS.md, architecture docs)